poteb/ConfigurationService/README.md

 If the call to the API fails it will try to load a previously generated configuration file instead.
 If this fails a `FileNotFoundException` is thrown.~~~~

 ## Security
 None.
-So don't expose the endpoints externally.
+So don't expose the APIs outside your network.